gizulor/all-grid/README.md

-# all-grid: a textpattern theme for image-rich websites
+# all-grid: a textpattern theme for image-based websites

 Suitable for small to large sites with flexible image display requirements.